What Does "Invalid Content Type" Mean?

 How To Fix

-Ensure the URLs in the table below are indeed images.
+Ensure the URLs are indeed images.
 If a URL is an image, you'll need to configure the server to return a valid image MIME type.
 If it is not an image, you'll need to replace the <img> src attribute with a URL of an image with a valid content type.